openmediavault/openmediavault-docs/prerequisites.rst

 This is the key of the system. |omv| supports any drive hardware and any drive interface (SATA, ISE, SCSI, USB, SERIAL) but information and management will depend on the disk drives supported by the Debian operating system.
+**Supported Debian OS versions can be checked in the** :doc:`releases section </releases>`.

+However, the manufacturers to consider depend on the type of disks.
+For HDDs, Seagate FireCuda disks, Western Digital Black disks, and for SSDs, KIOXIA or Toshiba are the best for.
+In case of USB or EMMC, companies are reluctant to provide information, so avoid the Samsung brand.

-Modern hard disks drives have firmware inside that reports several attributes.
+Modern storage drives have firmware inside that reports several attributes.
-Any hard disks drives is supported but |omv| only supports SMART for those disks that are connected to an HBA in pass-through mode.
+Any storage drives is supported but |omv| only supports SMART for those disks that are connected to an HBA in pass-through mode.

 The system manages two types of storage unit classification:

-System drive storage
+System drive storage (SDS)
   The Storage Disk Drive(s) used to put the system program files (by partitions), **this system drive (that is in fact a couple or more partitions) cannot officially be used for shared resources or as user data drive**.